-Alternate the layers of high-carbon matter such as straw, dead leaves, wood chips or hay with the layers of the high-nitrogen grass clippings, manure, trimmings, and meatless kitchen scraps.
+Alternate the layers of high-carbon matter such as straw, dead leaves, wood chips, or hay with the layers of the high-nitrogen grass clippings, manure, trimmings, and meatless kitchen scraps.
 Append new matter to the hot center of your pile for speeding the breakdown and hiding it from the flies; never put a huge quantity of any material in your bin.

 If The Compost Does Not Heat Up Or Is Too Dry, Hose This Down:

-The objective: to attain the damp consistency similar to that of the wrung-out sponge.
+The objective: to attain a damp consistency similar to that of the wrung-out sponge.
 Add some thin layers of the absorbent material; peat, sawdust, or cut hay all carry out the work well.
 For preventing the heap from getting damp in the rainy weather, place a layer of dried grass, hay, or a piece of old rug atop your pile.

 Turn Compost Materials Frequently:

 It can really offer oxygen for the organisms that really induce the decomposition.
 A pitchfork can really make an ideal turning tool.
 If you are appending a big load to your composter, utilize a rake or broom for handling to poke the air-holes in your pile.

 Piles Ought To Smell Fresh & Sweet:

 A bad-smelling pile is a clue that compost isn’t getting sufficient air.
 For remedying this issue, incorporate carbon-rich and dry materials such as sawdust and dead leaves, turning them into your pile thoroughly.

 Do not automatically reach for the sprayer for treating garden and lawn weeds.
 A combo of ingenuity, elbow grease, and tools will frequently do the work.